dbeatrice353/WallTennis/README.md

 WallTennis
 ==========

-Simple wall tennis game in javascript.
+A simple wall tennis game in javascript.

-A known bug exists with the physics: The bounces a little higher with each bounce, on its own.
+Open the index.html page in your browser to run.